stefanZorcic/scaling-book/tpus.md

 Trillium (TPU v6e) has a `256x256` systolic array, which means it can perform 4x more FLOPs / cycle.
 This also means the dimensions of your tensors needs to be twice as large to utilize the MXU fully.

 [This blog post](https://fleetwood.dev/posts/domain-specific-architectures#google-tpu) has another excellent animation of a systolic array multiplication for a fixed weight matrix.

-### Appendix C: More on TPU internals

-### Scalar Core

-The scalar core is the control unit of the TPU.
-It fetches and dispatches all instructions and executes transfers from HBM into VMEM, and can be programmed to do scalar metadata work.
-Because the scalar core is single-threaded, one side-effect of this is that each core of the TPU is only capable of creating one DMA request per cycle.

-To put this in context, a single scalar core controls a VPU consisting of 2048 ALUs, 4 MXUs, 2 XLUs, and multiple DMA engines.
-The highly skewed nature of control per unit compute is a source of hardware efficiency, but also limits the ability to do data dependent vectorization in any interesting way.

-### VPU

-The TPU vector core consists of a two dimensional SIMD vector machine (the **VPU**) that performs vector operations like vadd (vector addition) or vmax (elementwise max) and a set of vector registers called **VREGs** that hold data for the VPU and MXU.
-Each TPU core for v5p has 64 32-bit VREGs (32 in v4), giving us a total of about `64 * 8 * 128 * 4 = 256kB` of VREG memory.

-The VPU is effectively a 2D vector arithmetic unit of shape `(8, 128)` where the 128 dimension is referred to as lane axis and the dimension of 8 is referred to as the sublane axis.
-Each (lane, sublane) pair on v5 contains 4 standard floating-point and integer ALUs.
-From a software point-of-view, this creates the appearance of a 8x128 vector unit with a total of 4048 floating point adders in v5.

-The VPU executes most arithmetic instructions in one cycle in each of its ALUs (like vadd or vector add) with a latency of 2 cycles, so e.g. in v5 you can add 4 pairs of f32 values together from VREGs in each cycle.
-A typical VPU instruction might look like `{v2 = vadd.8x128.f32 v0, v1}` where v0 and v1 are input VREGs and v2 is an output VREG.

-All lanes and sublanes execute the same program every cycle in a pure SIMD manner, but each ALU can perform a different operation.
-So we can e.g. process 1 vadd and 1 vsub in a single cycle, each of which operates on two full VREGs and writes the output to a third.

-Reductions within a lane (over the size-8 sublane dimension) are cheap and very efficient (3 permutes and 3 adds).
-Cross-lane reductions are harder and involve the XLU or "cross lane unit", which is slow and fairly expensive.